 Well, these are a representative sample of my PF blunders and buffoonery.
 Admit it, you kind of feel better about yourself now, right?
 Yes, I knew it; good.
 That is why I shared them.
 And also admit it; after reading the headline, weren’t you kind of relieved I didn’t rework the Steve Martin joke that makes it into every PF blog post about ‘a million dollars’?
 Yes, I knew it; good.

 And if you, dear reader, have any PF blunders you would like to share, as along as there is a lesson to learn I would like to hear them, too.
-Good luck to us all in 2013!
+Good luck to us all!

 Editor's note: The impetus of this post came from a discussion JC and I had on the “Recommended Net Worth Allocation By Age And Work Experience” post.
 Many readers argued that they were fine with having a majority of net worth in stocks.
 We wanted to provide the other side of the story.